 - (a) Cash: Cash is ideal where a short term investment is required, but inflation could erode its value.
-In addition, where cash assets are placed on bank deposit or short term securities there is a risk of the bank or other counterparty defaulting, meaning that some or all of the cash invested may be lost. - (b) Fixed interest: The value of fixed interest investments is affected by changes in interest rates.
-When interest rates rise, the capital value of existing fixed interest securities will decline; conversely, when interest rates fall, the value of existing securities will rise.
+In addition, where cash assets are placed on bank deposit or short term securities there is a risk of the bank or other counterparty defaulting, meaning that some or all of the cash invested may be lost.
+Cash may also be affected by movements in interest rates and it is possible for returns to be negative. - (b) Fixed interest: The value of fixed interest investments is affected by changes in inflation and interest rates.
+When inflation or interest rates rise, the capital value of existing fixed interest securities will generally decline; conversely, when inflation or interest rates fall, the value of existing securities will generally rise.
 There is also a risk that the issuer will not make the required interest payments or will fail to repay the investment on maturity, or both.
-Further, there is a risk that proceeds available for reinvestment are reinvested at a lower interest rate than the instrument that generated the proceeds.

-- (c) Equity: Equity investments, or shares, offer the possibility of greater returns and tend to be more accessible and liquid than many other securities.
+Further, there is a risk that proceeds available for reinvestment are reinvested at a lower interest rate than the instrument that generated the proceeds. - (c) Equity: Equity investments, or shares, offer the possibility of greater returns and, if listed, tend to be more accessible and liquid than many other securities.
 However, equity / share investments are higher risk.
 This is because the value of shares can be volatile (i.e. go up and down) and is very much dependent on the performance of the company that issued the shares (as a result of its profits, cash flow, growth and management).
 The value of shares can also be affected by market opinion and equity market conditions generally.
 There are also extra costs due to brokerage services. - (d) Property: Direct property investments are susceptible to a lack of liquidity.
 This means that these investments may not be easily sold, or may only be able to be sold at a lower price than expected.
 Such investments can also be susceptible to valuation issues, where the actual value of the investment may fluctuate due to issues related to the overall quality of properties and their on-going tenancy.
 In addition, the actual value of such investments may not always reflect the value attributed to them by the relevant investment manager.
-Furthermore, direct property investments can often involve high transaction costs. - (e) Alternative Investments: Alternative investments are those which fall outside the scope of the traditional asset classes set out above.
+Furthermore, direct property investments can often involve high transaction costs.

+(e) Alternative Investments: Alternative investments are those which fall outside the scope of the traditional asset classes set out above.
 Alternative investments can include infrastructure and natural resource assets.
 Such investments generally do not follow typical market cycles and as such, can provide a portfolio with alternative sources of growth when markets are underperforming.
 However, due to the non-traditional nature of these investments, the Underlying Fund Manager can generally invest in such investments only indirectly by investing into other managed funds.
 A lack of liquidity is therefore a risk for alternative investments.
 There can also be underlying valuation issues given the non-traditional nature of the assets involved.